ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module2-CreatingAndConfiguringAzureAISearch.md

 ## Introduction

 In this module, you will learn how to provision and configure a secure Azure AI Search service.
-You will set up proper authentication, implement network isolation, and configure monitoring - all key elements of a production-ready search service in a landing zone architecture.
+You will set up proper authentication, implement network isolation, and configure monitoring - all key elements of a production-ready search service.

 ## Learning Objectives